 Once the balance is cleared, you can cancel without worrying about lingering financial obligations to the card issuer.

-How to cancel a credit card in Singapore the right way?
+How to cancel a credit card in Singapore?

-Here’s a summary of the list of banks and how to cancel the card:
+Here’s a summary of the list of banks and how to cancel their cards:

 Bank | How to Cancel |